dave89gray/CI_PP1_TTC/README.md

  #### Returning User:
  6. As a returning user i want to find the contact details to call for returning work.
- 7. As a returning user i want to find the companies social media pages in the footer.
+ 7. As a returning user i want to find the companies social media pages.
  8. As a returning user i want to know who are some of the people that may work on my project.
  9. As a returning user i want to find the location of the company through the google maps.